isaacovercast/QuoteWall/README.md

 * "If i could stop eating regular food and get nutrition from this I would do it." - AK (re: sour Mike and ikes)
 * "Hey, don't rain on my parade of raining on your parade, ok?" - IO (04/16)
 * "I don't even like these enough to eat them off the ground." - AK (5/19, re: sugarfree altoids)
+* "All problems are rhetorical. - AK (6/23)
+* "Sometimes we just have to not find solutions to our problems and just dwell in them." - AK (6/23)

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)